marcel-dempers/docker-development-youtube-series/kubernetes/affinity/README.md

 ## Node Affinity

-[Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) is similar to `nodeSelector` however you can define more complex expressions
+[Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) is similar to `nodeSelector` however you can define more complex expressions.
+"Like my pods must run on SSD nodes or preffer SSD nodes"

 For example:
 * Node selector is a hard and fast rule meaning a pod will not be scheduled if the selection is not satisfied